-Baker notes that women war correspondents would later challenge the idea that they should cover war only from the so-called 'woman's angle'.
-Nevertheless, although she was not permitted to visit the front, her reports had a certain power that came from the unique perspective from which she wrote:
+Baker notes that female war correspondents would later challenge the idea that they should cover war only from the so-called 'woman's angle'.
+Nevertheless, Agnes Macready's reports had a certain power that came from the unique perspective from which she wrote, even though she was not permitted to visit the front:

 And being a woman I feel that I want to cry, for it does not fall to my lot to see any of the 'glory of war'; it is mine only to look upon the maimed limbs, the ghastly wounds, the suffering, the after results of an engagement be it a victory or a defeat.
 And being a woman I feel that I want to cry, too, for the Dutch woman on her lonely farm beyond the veldt, whose grey-haired husband and little son, scarce strong enough to hold the rifle, died together in the trenches yesterday morning.
-For Rachael is weeping for her children 'on both sides of the sea'.10
+For Rachael is weeping for her children 'on both sides of the sea'.

 The Catholic Press was clearly pleased with Macready's reports, claiming they were 'beautiful and pathetic' and 'are acknowledged to be among the best war correspondence published here or in the old world'.
-11 In her articles Agnes frequently referred to the Irish troops who came under her care, reflecting on whether their service would lead to a reconciliation in her native land: 'Has Ireland no wrongs to avenge? or has the time arrived for the lion and the lamb to lie down in peace together?'
-12
+In her articles, Agnes frequently referred to the Irish troops who came under her care, reflecting on whether their service would lead to a reconciliation in her native land: 'Has Ireland no wrongs to avenge? or has the time arrived for the lion and the lamb to lie down in peace together?'

-In September 1901, after almost two years in South Africa, Macready was invalided home to Australia.
-The Catholic Press reported:

-[S]he left [Australia] with a heavy heart, believing there was nothing to justify the war, and she saw and heard nothing in South Africa to change that opinion. ...
+After almost two years in South Africa, Macready was invalided home to Australia in September 1901.
+Reporting on her repatriation, the Catholic Press observed: [S]he left [Australia] with a heavy heart, believing there was nothing to justify the war, and she saw and heard nothing in South Africa to change that opinion. ...
 Of the heroism, the lofty motives, and the chivalry of the Boer her admiration is boundless.
 But it is an admiration blended with tears.
 'Why are we destroying these people?'
-That was a question which occurred to her every day as she met the Boers - prisoners in towns, or in hospitals, or in refuge camps - old men, women, and children.13
+That was a question which occurred to her every day as she met the Boers - prisoners in towns, or in hospitals, or in refuge camps - old men, women, and children.

 After recovering her health Macready travelled to Ireland from where she sent literary sketches to the Catholic Press.
-On return to Australia she resumed her nursing career, taking positions as matron at hospitals in mining towns in New South Wales, such as Wyalong and Kurri Kurri.
+On returning to Australia, she resumed her nursing career, taking positions as matron at hospitals in mining towns in New South Wales, such as Wyalong and Kurri Kurri.
 All the while, she continued her literary contributions to the Catholic Press.
-14

 In 1904 Macready gave a paper at the Second Australasian Catholic Congress.
 In the paper she spoke in favour of education for girls, warning that 'in ignorance lies the danger of the vote in the hands of the woman'.
-She contended that education should promote both the domestic and public spheres of women's lives: 'upon the ideal of the woman depends the
+She contended that education should promote both the domestic and public spheres of women's lives: 'upon the ideal of the woman depends the rise and fall of the home, and upon the character of that home follows the advance or retrogression of the State, for what is the State but a collection of homes?'